 The buyer shall select and pay for an independent professional inspection in accordance with the sales agreement.
 Such independent inspectors must be qualified by the American Society of Home Inspectors (ASHI) or possess equivalent credentials acceptable to the HACP.
-The independent inspectors must furnish a copy of the inspection results to both the buyer and HACP.
-HACP must review the independent inspector's report and determine whether to go terminate agreement forward the sales based upon its review. or
+The independent inspectors must furnish a copy of the inspection results to both the buyer and the HACP.
+The HACP must review the independent inspector's report and determine whether to go forward or terminate the sales agreement based upon its review.

 A contingency clause in the sales agreement must provide that the buyer is not obligated to pay for any necessary repairs.
-If the Seller is the HACP then the HACP, in its sole discretion, may pay for any deficiencies found in the inspection report or HACP may terminate the sales agreement.
-Similarly, the buyer has the right to cancel the sales agreement without penalty if HACP is unwilling to make all necessary repairs cited in the inspection.
+The buyer is prohibited from directly making repairs at their own expense prior to closing.
+HACP, in its sole discretion, may advise buyers to request the seller to cure essential deficiencies found in the inspection report.
+If an agreement cannot be reached between the buyer and seller, the HACP may then advise the buyer to terminate the sales agreement.
+If the Seller is the HACP, then the HACP, in its sole discretion, may pay for any deficiencies found in the inspection report or the HACP may terminate the sales agreement.
+Similarly, the buyer has the right to cancel the sales agreement without penalty if the HACP is unwilling to make all necessary repairs cited in the inspection.